 Q. What competitive sports programs does Augustana offer?

 A. Augustana athletics compete at the Division II level in the Northern Sun Intercollegiate Conference.
-Augustana has competitive DII level programs for: football, baseball, wrestling, women’s soccer, women’s volleyball, men’s and women’s basketball, men’s and women’s golf, men’s and women’s tennis, men’s and women’s track and field/cross country, and women’s swimming (coming 2016).
+Augustana has competitive DII level programs for: football, baseball, wrestling, women’s soccer, women’s volleyball, men’s and women’s basketball, men’s and women’s golf, men’s and women’s tennis, men’s and women’s track and field/cross country, and women’s swimming.

 Q. What clubs are on campus?
 Intramurals?

-A.) There are approximately 100 student-led clubs and organizations and over 40 different intramural activities to get involved in on campus.
+A.) There are approximately 100 student-led clubs and organizations and more than 40 different intramural activities to get involved in on campus.
 Intramural sports include flag football, mud volleyball, walleyball, basketball, dodgeball, kickball, and many, many more.

 Q. Is there a requirement to live on campus?

 A. As a residential university, we affirm the value of living in community together and therefore require students to live on campus for two years from the time of high school graduation.
-Augustana offers a variety of housing opportunities, including traditional residence halls, theme houses, and apartments.
-All first-year students live in one of our two traditional freshmen residence halls.
+Augustana offers a variety of housing opportunities, including traditional residence halls, theme houses and apartments.
+All first-year students live in one of our residence halls.